ODOT District Ten - Right of Way Permits

 For bore locations also include: Length and type of proposed bore, depth under roadway, diameter and type of casing being utilized and the location of bore pits from the edge of pavement.

 For aerial installations also include: Pole locations / offsets from the edge of pavement and the height of crossings from pavement surface.

 All utilities shall be located as close to the right of way line as possible.
-There shall be no utilities located below ditch line and no equipment (poles, pedestals, valves, shut offs, hydrants, etc.) located within ditch line.
+There shall be no utilities located between edge of pavement and ditch, below ditch line and no equipment (poles, pedestals, valves, shut offs, hydrants, etc.) located within ditch line.

 Permits cannot be issued to property owners for any utility service installation such as: sewer taps, water taps, service drops, etc. Applications for these installations must be submitted by the local governing utility company that services the requested area.